Increasing the secret key rates and point-to-multipoint extension for experimental coherent-one-way quantum key distribution protocol: Conclusion

 \section{Conclusion}

 In conclusion, we have demonstrated methods to enhance the secret key rates and transmission for multiple users using the COW-QKD protocol without altering its fundamental framework.
 We experimentally showed the improvement of secure key rates by leveraging dual SPDs on the receiver's data line and the transmission to three users by introducing an additional receiver module.
 The results confirm that integrating dual SPDs improves the secure key rates while maintaining QBER within acceptable thresholds for distances.
-These results highlight that our approach can be generalized to other time-bin encoding-based QKD protocols \cite{10.1063/5.0232085,montaut2025progress,singh2025photonicquantuminformationtimebins,xavier2025energy}.
-Especially, this effect becomes even more pronounced when a $50:50$ (data line : monitoring line) beam splitter is employed for Bob’s passive basis choice, instead of the conventional $90:10$ design \cite{PhysRevApplied.18.064053}.
+These results highlight that our approach can be generalized to other time-bin encoding-based QKD protocols \cite{10.1063/5.0232085,montaut2025progress,singh2025photonicquantuminformationtimebins,xavier2025energy}, especially in regimes where detector dead time limits the sifted key rate \cite{Maximilian2025}.
+When concerned with COW protocol, especially, this effect becomes even more pronounced when a $50:50$ (data line : monitoring line) beam splitter is employed for Bob’s passive basis choice, instead of the conventional $90:10$ design \cite{PhysRevApplied.18.064053}.
 Further, the high-dimensional time-bin COW-QKD protocol is a promising new direction \cite{Sulimany2025High}.
 A 32-dimensional time-bin COW-QKD protocol using a standard two-detector setup was experimentally demonstrated.
-By simply permuting the time bins (with no hardware changes), they achieved about a twofold increase in the asymptotic secure key rate compared to the standard COW protocol.
+By permuting the time bins (with no hardware changes), they achieved about a twofold increase in the asymptotic secure key rate compared to the standard COW protocol.